JeremyGillard/jeremygillard.github.io/README.md

 ## About

+About will be in the same page as the home page (scroll down).
+The path will be displayed below.
 This page will gather some informations about me including an exhaustive way the acquired technical skills that I wish to put forward (possibly set up a tagging system linked to my github and pro projects).

 ## Notes